The best kind of day trip

 As with all day trips, spending just a single day in Malmö will only scratch the surface.
-But the city is small enough that you can enjoy some of the highlights as an appetizer and then return one day for the full course.
+But the city is small enough that you can enjoy some of the highlights as an appetiser and then return one day for the full course.

-Denmark and Sweden are two countries that are similar in many ways – until you zoom all the way in and explore the details.
 Visiting Malmö from Copenhagen will make you appreciate both cities in their own right and see each of them in a new light.
 At least that has been our experience.

 Table of contents